 Although it is headquartered in Accra, Ghana, the DAF mission supports activities and concerns of the Diaspora wherever they live: in the Americas, the Caribbean and on or the African continent.

 The Diaspora African Forum Mission and the Diaspora African Forum Foundation share a history.

-The African Union/Diaspora African Forum Mission and the Diaspora African Forum Foundation share a history and are the culmination of a number of events, including a decision in 2001 by the African Union (then called the OAU) to develop strategies for utilizing the scientific and technological know-how and skills of Africans in the Diaspora for the development of Africa.
-Then, in 2003, the African Union Ministerial Committee recommended to the Heads of State that Africa should “invite and encourage the full participation of Africans in the Diaspora” in Africa's development.
+They are the culmination of a number of events including a decision in 2001 by the African Union (then called the OAU) to develop strategies for utilizing the scientific and technological skills of Africans in the Diaspora for the development of Africa.
+In 2003, the African Union Ministerial Committee recommended to the Heads of State that Africa "invite and encourage the full participation of Africans in the Diaspora in Africa's development.

-take pride in their huge achievements recorded throughout time and history and their contributions to success in the struggle for freedom, development and peace and independence in political, social and economic spheres throughout the world.
+take pride in their huge achievements recorded throughout time and history and their contributions to success in the struggle for freedom, development, peace and independence in political, social and economic spheres throughout the world.

 The African Women of Excellence Awards

 recognize these achievements during our biennial Galas worldwide.